7 Asana Integrations to Reinforce Your Project Management

 Once done, you can either add ready-to-use or custom Zaps to automate your customer interactions.
 Translate and transfer non-English Zendesk tickets to Asana, so anyone on the team can immediately start investigating the issue.

 By joining Zendesk with Asana you can easily set your customer support process on auto-pilot and ensure quick ticket turnaround.
+There is also Zendesk time tracking at your service.

 Price: free for the basic package, $20 / month for advanced functionality, 125$/month for full package and multiple teams.